KevinH2017/KevinH2017/README.md

 Key skills:

     * Programming skills including Python and Javascript
+    * Programming knowledge of Salesforce Apex and SOQL languages
     * Electronics troubleshooting and repair
     * Website design using HTML and CSS
     * Problem solving skills